1190452/LAPR2/docs/UC7 - Do Payment Automatically/UC7_DoPaymentAutomatically.md

 #### Extensions (or alternative flow)

 *2a.
-There is no date and time defined in the Payment.
+There is no date and time defined in the DefinePayment.
 > The use case ends.

 2b.
-There is no payment in the Payment List to be made.
+There is Task to be payed.
 > The use case ends.

 #### Special Requirements